helproudman/weather/README.md

      * As a first time visitor I want to know what the aim of the site is and the information I can gain from it

-     * As a first time visitor I want to be able to navigate the site easily and be able to return to different sections
+     * As a first time visitor I want to be able to navigate the site easily and be able to navigate it easily and obtain a forecast quickly

      * As a first time user I want to be able to view the site on a variety of different devices and have the content appear in a logical way

 - **Returning visitor goals**

-    * As a returning visitor I want to be able to find more in depth information about Las Vegas

-    * As a returning visitor I want to be able to find where to go for more information
+    * As a returning visitor I want to be able to find my favourite locations easily

 - **Frequent visitor goals**

-    * As a frequent visitor I want to be able to sign up for a newsletter
+    * As a frequent visitor I want to be able to find out more information about the developer
 ---

 ## CREATION PROCESS